Multi-Agent Reinforcement Learning for Network Load Balancing in Data Center: MARL Network Load Balancing

-The network load balancing problem is multi-commodity flow problems and is NP-hard, which makes it hard to solve with trivial algorithmic solution within micro-second level~\cite{sen2013scalable}.
-In practice, limited observations on system states and changing environments require to continuously approximate server load states.
+The network load balancing problem belongs to multi-commodity flow problems and is NP-hard, which makes it hard to solve with trivial heuristic solution at a micro-second level speed~\cite{sen2013scalable}.
+In real-world systems, limited observations on system states and changing environments require LB agents to continuously approximate server load states.
 This section describes the network load balancing problem mathematically as a cooperative Dec-POMDP under realistic constraints.
-The overview of the MARL framework is depicted in Figure~\ref{fig:ml-overhead}.
+The overview of the MARL framework is depicted in Figure~\ref{fig:design}.
+The pseudo-code of MARL framework for network load balancing is shown in Algorithm.~\ref{alg:marllb}.

 \textbf{Agent Set.} There is a set of homogeneous LB agents $\mathcal{I}$ ($|\mathcal{I}| = m$) distributing workloads among the same set of $n$ application servers.
 Each agent only distributes and observes over a subset of workloads that arrive at the system.